-The proximal medial and lateral margins of the fracture are defined by arthroscopically guided percutaneous insertion of hypodermic needles.
+The proximal medial and lateral margins of the fracture are defined by arthroscopically guided percutaneous insertion of 18 gauge hypodermic needles.

-It is important that these needles are placed perpendicular to the dorsal surface of the carpus to accurately delineate the fracture width.
+It is important that these needles are placed perpendicular to the dorsal surface of the carpus in order to accurately delineate the fracture width.

 A flexed LM and ...

-…skyline radiographinc views are taken to provide the proximal-distal location of the lag screw.
+…skyline radiographic views are taken to provide the proximal-distal location of the lag screw.

 5. Screw fixation

-The glide hole is drilled across the fragment until it enters the fracture line (the distance is predetermined by measurement by the radiographs).
+Two 4.5 mm glide holes are drilled through fragment until they enter the fracture line (the distance is predetermined by measurement by the radiographs).

-The drill depth can be verified using an intraoperative radiograph.
+The drill depths can be verified using an intraoperative radiograph.

 Drilling the thread hole

-The 3.2 mm drill guide is inserted into the glide hole and the 3.2 mm thread hole is prepared through the remaining third carpal bone.
-It is recommended that the hole is drilled completely through the entire bone to avoid the screw being longer than the hole which can result in screw breakage.
+The 3.2 mm drill guide is inserted into one glide hole and the 3.2 mm thread hole is drilled through the remaining third carpal bone.
+The hole is drilled through the entire parent third carpal bone so that maximal screw length can be used.

-The hole is lightly countersunk at the dorsal surface and debris is flushed.
+The first hole is countersunk at the dorsal surface and debris is flushed.

 Determining screw length

-Correct screw length is determined using the depth gauge.
-The screw is generally 32-36 mm long.
+Correct screw lengths are determined using a depth gauge.
+The screws used are generally 36 mm long.

 Tapping the hole

-The hole is tapped with a 4.5 mm tap protected by the 4.5 mm drill guide.
+The first hole is tapped with a 4.5 mm tap protected by the corresponding drill guide.
 This should be done by hand.

-The 4.5 mm screw of appropriate length is inserted.
-The screw is tightened under arthroscopic visualization.
-After the screw is tightened any debris or elevated cartilage is removed from the fracture line.
+The first 4.5 mm cortex screw of appropriate length is inserted and tightened under arthroscopic visualization.

 Intraoperative radiographs are taken to confirm screw length and correct positioning.

 All incisions are sutured (only skin sutures are necessary).
 A sterile bandage is placed on the carpus.
-Perioperative antibiotics are indicated for 24 h and the horse should be placed on anti-inflammatory medication for 5 – 7 days.
+A sleeve cast is applied to the carpus to protect the repair during anaesthetic recovery and the early postoperative period.
+Perioperative antibiotics for 24 h are indicated and the horse should be placed on antiinflammatory medication for 5 – 7 days.
 The horse should be confined to a stall (box) but hand walking is commenced at 2 weeks.